Eris (dwarf planet)

-Eris (minor-planet designation 136199 Eris) is the most massive and second-largest known dwarf planet in the Solar System.
+Eris (minor-planet designation: 136199 Eris) is the most massive and second-largest known dwarf planet in the Solar System.
 It is a trans-Neptunian object (TNO) in the scattered disk and has a high-eccentricity orbit.
 Eris was discovered in January 2005 by a Palomar Observatory–based team led by Mike Brown and verified later that year.
-In September 2006, it was named after the Greco–Roman goddess of strife and discord.
-Eris is the ninth-most massive known object orbiting the Sun and the sixteenth-most massive overall in the Solar System (counting moons).
-It is also the largest object that has not been visited by a spacecraft.
-Eris has been measured at 2326 ± 12 km in diameter; its mass is 0.28% that of the Earth and 27% greater than that of Pluto, although Pluto is slightly larger by volume, both having a surface area that is comparable to the area of Russia or Antarctica.
+It was named in September 2006 after the Greco–Roman goddess of strife and discord.
+Eris is the ninth-most massive known object orbiting the Sun and the sixteenth-most massive in the Solar System (counting moons).
+It is also the largest known object in the Solar System that has not been visited by a spacecraft.
+Eris has been measured at 2326 ± 12 km in diameter; its mass is 0.28% that of the Earth and 27% greater than that of Pluto, although Pluto is slightly larger by volume.
+Both Eris and Pluto have a surface area that is comparable to that of Russia or South America.